 How will the home be staffed?

-Pathway Home will be staffed with a full time Executive Director, a full time Nursing Care Coordinator and overnight home health aides.
-Patients will be enrolled in Hospice to provide additional support such as Hospice nurses to consult with for symptom management, social workers and pastoral care.
+Pathway Home is staffed with a full time Executive Director, a full time Assistant Director, and two overnight home health aides.
+Residents will be enrolled in Hospice to provide additional support such as Hospice nurses to consult with for symptom management, social workers, and pastoral care.
 A great deal of the hands on care will be provided by trained volunteers.